ianzy/githooks/README.md

 A framework to manage git hooks with your repository.
 Codes in *_githooks.rb will be executed by the framework.

 ## Convention
-Githooks will look for files named as filename_githooks.rb in your repository.
+Githooks will look for files named as filename_githooks.rb under githooks folder in your repository.
 The typical directory structure with Githooks will look like this,
 ```
 /Your repository
   /lib